AndrooU/BotWHeightMapConverter/README.md

 # BotWHeightMapConverter
-Tool to easily obtain terrain height maps for use outside BotW.
+Tool to easily obtain terrain height maps as a 16 bit grayscale png for use outside BotW.

 Requirements: